balena-io/balena-cli/doc/cli.markdown

 ## envs

-Use this command to list the environment variables of an application or device.
+List the environment or config variables of an application or device, as selected by the respective command-line options.

-The --config option is used to list "config" variables that configure balena features.
+The --config option is used to list "configuration variables" that control balena features.

 Service-specific variables are not currently supported.
 The following examples list variables that apply to all services in an app or device.

-Example:
+Examples:

 	$ balena envs --application MyApp
 	$ balena envs --application MyApp --config